NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

     end

     # Build a differentiable spline by values of function,
-    # and values of its first derivatives in nodes.
+    # and values of its first derivatives in nodes
+    # (a spline built with kernel H0 is a continuous function,
+    #  a spline built with kernel H1 is a continuously differentiable function,
+    #  a spline built with kernel H2 is a twice continuously differentiable function).
     # Here value of the 'scaling parameter' ε is estimated in the interpolate procedure.
     spline = interpolate(x, u, s, v, RK_H1())